 Bondo is my favorite way to repair furniture.
-Whether it’s filling knob holes so that I can use a different size, filling gouges for a smoother top or repairing chipped veneer, bondo is the best way to fix all of these problems.
+Whether it’s filling knob holes so that I can use a different size, filling gouges for a smoother top or repairing chipped veneer, bondo is the best way to fix all of these problems on furniture.

 I bought a midcentury buffet recently that was lovely, but was well loved.
 There were many gouges in the top that needed to be repaired.
 It came with a hutch that had damage to the veneer.